Perverse $\mathbb{F}_p$-sheaves on the affine Grassmannian: Global -regularity of affine Schubert varieties

 By extending the methods of Mehta-Ramanathan to the affine case, Faltings \cite{FaltingsLoop} showed affine Schubert varieties are normal, Cohen-Macaulay, $F$-split, and have rational singularities when $G$ is simple and simply connected.
 Pappas-Rapoport \cite{PappasRapoport} further extended this to the case $p \nmid |\pi_1(G_{\text{der}})|$. $F$-splitting is one example of a broader family of properties related to the Frobenius endomorphism, such as strong $F$-regularity and $F$-rationality.
 See \cite{TightClosure}, \cite{Frationalloc} for definitions and consequences of these and other similar notions.
 While these properties are typically defined locally on varieties, Smith \cite{SmithGlobally} has defined the notion of global $F$-regularity of a projective variety.
 We will give precise definitions in Section \ref{GlobFReg1.3}.

 A globally $F$-regular variety enjoys several favorable properties.
 For example, such a variety is strongly $F$-regular \cite{SmithGlobally}, and hence it is also reduced, normal, Cohen-Macaulay, $F$-split and $F$-rational.
 Lauritzen, Raben-Pedersen, and Thomsen \cite{SchubertFreg} showed that classical Schubert varieties are globally $F$-regular.
 Their proof is remarkably short, and relies on the fact that Mehta-Ramanathan proved something more powerful than $F$-splitting: they showed that Demazure varieties are compatibly Frobenius split along certain divisors.
+In this section we prove that affine Schubert varieties are globally $F$-regular.

+For the rest of this section we fix a connected split reductive group $G$ defined over a perfect field $k$ of characteristic $p > 0$.
+Our proof of global $F$-regularity is analogous to the case of classical Schubert varieties in \cite{SchubertFreg}.
+To begin, we use results in \cite{PappasRapoport} to reduce to the case when $G$ is simply connected.
+In this setting the relevant facts about Frobenius splittings of Demazure varieties are known and follow from the original techniques of Mehta-Ramanathan.